 led.drive(); for the reasons stated above.

-Eventually, I might also add support for varying the ratio of red to green.
+Eventually, I might also add support for varying the ratio of red to green, as well as the duty cycle for blinking.

 No known bugs.